andresromerouy/DataSciInPractice24/Examples/[UM-05E] Example - Book recommendations.md

 In [1]: import pandas as pd
 ```

 The data consists of three tables.
-I import the table `ratings` from the GitHub repository as we have with other tables before:
+We import the table `ratings` from the GitHub repository as we have with other tables before:

 ```
 In [2]: path = 'https://raw.githubusercontent.com/mikecinnamon/DataSci/main/Data/'